josephmate/josephmate.github.io/_posts/2022-04-14-max-connections.md

 The final battle is the TCP/IP specification.
 Your laptop is limited to about 65,000 client ports.
-Our experiment way beyond that.
+Our experiment goes way beyond that.
 As a result, we work around this by conservatively assigning a client IP address for every 5,000 client connections.

 On bigSur 11.4 you can add a bunch of fake loopback addresses with: